 Some treatment centers cater to high-profile individuals and executives who are linked to lifestyles in which alcohol consumption is common.
 Addressing this in treatment and ways to remain active in this lifestyle while abstaining from alcohol consumption is vital to recovery for the high-functioning alcoholic.
 Futures’ Orenda program, caters to individuals inextricably connected to the public persona as well as those in high-demand occupations.

 And while these individuals may seem to be insulated from the common ‘troubles’ associated with alcoholism (legal issues, money problems, relationship difficulties), they too experience many of the devastating consequences of an AUD if they don’t get help.

 There are numerous health issues associated with AUDs.
 Nationally and globally, alcohol use disorder can result in serious health issues.
 Let’s look at some overall statistics:

 - 3 million deaths globally were attributed to excessive alcohol consumption

 - Alcohol misuse was the seventh leading cause of premature death and disability

 - 14% of all deaths in the age group 20 to 39 years of age were alcohol-attributable

 - About 7 million children under the age of 18 in the United States live with a parent who has an AUD

-As you can see, the misuse of alcohol causes many serious issues with health and life expectancy.
+As you can see, unhealthy drinking habits cause many serious issues with health and life expectancy.
 But that’s not all according to research those who consume alcohol more than moderately also have an increased risk of: